Housing and Residence Life

 Classroom & Events Technology

-Classroom & Events Technology provides the College community with classroom technology support and instructional equipment such as computers and video projectors, document cameras, digital video cameras, sound reinforcement, and many other types of digital and analog equipment.
-Students and organizations may request the use of equipment through email at: email@example.com or by phone: 839-8240.
+Classroom & Events Technology provides the University community with classroom technology support and instructional equipment such as computers and video projectors, document cameras, digital video cameras, sound reinforcement, and many other types of digital and analog equipment.
+Students and organizations may request the use of equipment through email at: email@example.com or by phone: (716) 839-8430.

 Computing is an integral part of a Daemen education.
-All faculty and students have email accounts, with high-speed network access available from their offices and residence hall rooms.
-Many courses mix web resources, online discussion groups and other electronic resources with traditional lectures and in-class discussions for a rich and varied learning environment.
+All faculty and students have been issued an email account and access to our high-speed network, available from their offices and residence hall rooms.
+Many courses mix web content, online discussion groups, and other electronic resources with traditional lectures and in-class discussions, for a rich and varied learning environment.

-While there is no requirement for students to buy computing equipment, over 95% of our students have their own computers; most students have laptops.
-Those who choose to use equipment in one of the public computing labs have access to a wide variety of resources free of charge.
-Located in the Research and Information Commons and the Business Building, these labs contain Windows or Mac computers configured with high-speed internet access and productivity software.
-Software is updated regularly and hardware is replaced every three years.
+While there is no requirement for students to buy computing equipment, over 95% of our students have their own computers, most being laptops.
+Use of technology in one of the public computing labs allows you access to a wide variety of resources free of charge.
+These areas, located in the Research & Information Commons and the Business Building, contain Windows or Mac computers with productivity software installed and high-speed internet access.
+Software is updated regularly, and hardware is updated every three to five years.
 During the fall and spring semesters, these labs are open 118 hours each week.
-Additional computer equipment is available in departmental labs in animation, graphic design, natural sciences, mathematics, and psychology for students taking classes in those disciplines.
+Departmental labs for animation, graphic design, natural sciences, mathematics, and psychology have additional computer equipment available for students taking classes in those disciplines.

 The Office of Information Technology supports a standard suite of software for email, web browsing, word processing, virus protection, and other standard needs.
-Daemen College has entered into licensing agreements with Adobe, Microsoft, SPSS, Symantec, and others to provide our students, faculty, and staff with access to the most widely used productivity software.
+Daemen University is a Google campus, and utilizes their suite of applications for email, web browsing, word processing, and other standard needs.
+Daemen also have licensing agreements with Adobe, Microsoft, IBM SPSS, and others to provide our students, faculty, and staff with access to the most widely used productivity software.

 The Research and Information Commons offers online bibliographic searching.
-College administrative functions are computerized and integrated by means of an Ellucian student information system.
-More information can be found at: https://www.daemen.edu/computing.
+University administrative functions are computerized and integrated by means of an Ellucian student information system.
+More information can be found at: daemen.edu/computing.

-The counselors of Daemen College serve the psychological well-being of the College community so that students may be successful academically, ethically, spiritually, and personally.
+The counselors at Daemen University serve the psychological well-being of the campus community so that students may be successful academically, ethically, spiritually, and personally.
 All registered Daemen students are eligible to attend up to 15 sessions per academic year free of charge.
-Services provided include: individual counseling, group counseling, couples counseling (all participants must be Daemen students), mediation, and consultation.
+Services provided include: individual counseling, mediation, consultation, and resource connection.
+Common reasons students utilize counseling services include mental health needs, interpersonal challenges, and/or coping with academic difficulties.

 All counseling sessions are confidential.
-Your privacy and trust are important to us and are protected by state laws and professional ethical standards.
-No information can be released without your written authorization.
-However, confidentiality is legally limited.
-Your counselor will speak with you about the limits of confidentiality when you first meet.
-Feel free to ask your counselor any questions or express any concerns you may have about confidentiality.
+Student privacy and trust are of utmost importance and are protected by state laws and professional ethical standards.
+No information can be released without a student’s written authorization.
+Confidentiality is legally limited and will be discussed during a student’s first session with their counselor.
+Students are encouraged to ask questions or express any concerns they have about confidentiality.

 Health and Insurance Services